graphbookai/graphbook/docs/guides.rst

 Guides
 ###########

+All of the guides in this section are meant to help you get started with building ML workflows in Graphbook.
+The resulting workflows and custom nodes can be found in :ref:`examples`.

-Naturally, the development lifecycle of a Graphbook workflow can be illustrated in a few simple steps:
+Keep in mind that when working with Graphbook, the development cycle in building a workflow can be illustrated in a few simple steps:

 #. **Build in Python**